doekman/awkcss/reference.md

 	- __none__: the line is not rendered (use this instead of `next`).
 * `block_name( "name" )`:
 	- For setting up _block continuation_.
 	- Normally, every input line results in a block-item in the box-model.
-To combine adjecent input lines into one block-item, give these lines the same name.
+To combine adjacent input lines into one block-item, give these lines the same name.
 	- When not set, the block-name is regarded the same as the `NR` variable.
 * `width( [nr_columns] )`: sets the width, including margins, of a line.
 	- __nr\_columns__: set the maximum width of a line.
 Handy when using background colors.